infonomic/payload-alternative-lexical-richtext-editor/README.md

 Thanks largely to Alessio's efforts, Lexical has now been adopted by the Payload team and is on its way to becoming the default editor for Payload, which is fantastic.

-There are however, still a few cases that meant for us, continuing with our own editor was still our preferred approach, although it's likely that most of these issues will be resolved over time, and we'll instead shift to converting our Lexical plugins to official Payload Lexical features.
+There are still however, a few cases that meant for us, continuing with our own editor is our preferred approach for the moment, although it's likely that most of these issues will be resolved over time and we'll eventually shift to converting our Lexical plugins to official Payload Lexical features.

 ## Rationale